CoMPaSS: Enhancing Spatial Understanding in Text-to-Image Diffusion Models: Approach

-Based on this analysis, we propose \peName{}, a plug-and-play module designed to compensate for the limitations of current text encoders. \peName{} operates by augmenting the conditioning text signals with their original token ordering information in attention operations throughout the text-to-image generation process.
-Unlike the original positional encoding in transformers which only adds positional encodings to the initial token embeddings~\cite{vaswani_attention_2017}, \peName{} explicitly injects the token ordering information into \emph{every} text-image attention operation in the diffusion model.
-This design ensures that spatial semantics are actively preserved every time text guidance influences the image generation process.
+\textbf{Solution.} Based on this analysis, we propose \peName{}, a plug-and-play module designed to address the structural ambiguity limitations of current text encoders. \peName{} operates by augmenting the text conditioning signals with their original token ordering information within the text-image attention layers of the diffusion model.
+Unlike standard positional encodings in transformers, which are added only once to the initial token embeddings~\cite{vaswani_attention_2017}, \peName{} explicitly injects this token ordering information into \emph{every} text-image attention operation.
+This design ensures that the prompt's structural and sequential information is consistently available every time text guidance influences the image generation process.

-\paragraph*{Implementation and Efficiency.} \cref{fig@tenor-overview} illustrates the overall process of \peName{}.
-Specifically, in every text-image attention operation in the diffusion model, \peName{} adds absolute positional encodings~\cite{vaswani_attention_2017} to the $K$ vector for UNet-based models~\cite{rombach_high-resolution_2022, podell_sdxl_2023}, and both $K_\text{text}$ and $Q_\text{text}$ for MMDiT-based models~\cite{peebles_scalable_2023, esser_scaling_2024}.
-While concurrent approaches have suggested fine-tuning text encoders~\cite{chatterjee_getting_2024} during training, performing test-time optimizations~\cite{chefer_attend-and-excite_2023, chen_training-free_2023}, or incorporating large language models~\cite{hu_ella_2024, wu_paragraph--image_2023}, such methods add significant computational overhead either during training or at inference time.
-In contrast, our solution requires no additional trainable parameters beyond the diffusion model itself, and inflicts practically zero computational penalty at inference time.
+\textbf{Implementation and Efficiency.} \cref{fig@tenor-overview} illustrates the overall process of \peName{}.
+Specifically, for UNet-based models~\cite{rombach_high-resolution_2022, podell_sdxl_2023}, \peName{} adds absolute positional encodings~\cite{vaswani_attention_2017} to the key ($K$) vectors in each text-image attention layer.
+For MMDiT-based models~\cite{peebles_scalable_2023, esser_scaling_2024}, it adds these encodings to both the text query ($Q_\text{text}$) and key ($K_\text{text}$) vectors.
+Alternative approaches for improving spatial control involve fine-tuning the text encoder~\cite{dblp-spright}, performing test-time optimization~\cite{chefer_attend-and-excite_2023, dblp-layout-guidance}, or incorporating large language models~\cite{dblp-dpg-bench, wu_paragraph--image_2023}.
+However, these methods typically introduce significant computational overhead during either training or inference.
+In contrast, our solution requires no additional trainable parameters and incurs negligible computational overhead at inference time.
 While adapting \peName{} requires a brief fine-tuning phase of the diffusion model, this process is significantly more efficient than training new spatial-aware text encoders.
 Empirically, we find that this approach substantially improves spatial understanding of both UNet-based models and the MMDiT-based FLUX.1.